- Preparation of the data

 In the same manner, although we represent all suppression marks, we do not attempt to differentiate between different forms of the same mark; thus, for example, we employ the standard hook ’ which represents the syllable “er” and “re” even if sometimes looks more like a macron in the manuscript.
 Although we recognize that this may reduce the immediate utility of our transcriptions for those interested in palaeographical issues, nonetheless the flexibility provided by digital searching tools, and the availability of (most of the) manuscript images should still permit a high degree of utility for most academic purposes.
 The same is true, to a slightly lesser extent given the smaller number of possible symbols, for punctuation.
 We have recognized the presence of punctuation marks, but without always attempting to replicate them exactly in the form of the Junicode characters employed.
 The way in which these are represented in the transcriptions is dealt with below.

-The full detailed guide to transcription is available here, and also as a pdf.
+The full detailed guide to transcription is available here.

 Presentation of the data and rationale